kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/query_parameter_matching/_index.md

 ### Testing the first parameter

-For our next request, we will set an incorrect value for query param 1.
+For our next request, we will set an incorrect value for query `param1`.
 The response will be a 404 from the Virtual Service since it has no valid route for the request.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/querymatch_test2.mp4" type="video/mp4">